indraneel2110/llm_capstone_project/README.md

 <img width="948" height="631" alt="image" src="https://github.com/user-attachments/assets/116133f4-d1f3-48cb-aaca-dd8620d90650" />

-This however, is still a bit far from what I had envisioned, I still want to add some additional features like adaptable difficulty, web search etc using more tools that I learnt throughout the course
+This however, is still a bit far from what I had envisioned, I still want to add some additional features like adaptable difficulty, web search etc using more tools that I learnt throughout the course.
 So I will make some more changes in due time

+Update: I have thought about the following next steps now in order to improve my project and add some creative features:

+[TODO] Step 6:
+Scaling Data Ingestion: Upgrade the ingestion pipeline from just processing a single PDF file to a Directory Loader.

+[TODO] Step 7:
+Implement Web Search and Parallelization: Use Web Search (using DuckDuckGo search tool) as a fallback for missing information.
+Refactor the graph to run PDF Retrieval and Web Search in parallel.

+[TODO] Step 8:
+Merging & Relevance Grading: Implement a Merger Node that evaluates the quality of retrieved PDF documents.
+Add conditional logic to prioritize PDF data but automatically switch to Web data if the PDF content is graded as irrelevant.

+[TODO] Step 9:
+Adaptibility and Strict Output Constraints: Update GraphState to track difficulty levels between 3 levels(easy, medium and hard).
+Add a feedback loop in the main application that suggests increasing/decreasing difficulty based on the user's score in the previous quiz.
+Refine the Quiz Generation prompt to include Negative Constraints and ensure the LLM focuses strictly on technical concepts instead of irrelevant questions on document formatting and metadata.

+[TODO] Step 10:
+Add minimal UI: Replace the basic input loop with a rich terminal UI using the rich library

 ## Conclusion: